Williams FW28

+This was the first V8-powered Williams car since the FW12 in 1988 and also the first Williams car ran on Bridgestone tyres since the FW22 in 2000.

+Season overview

-However, 2006 was very disappointing for the team.
+2006 was very disappointing for the team.
 The car was dogged by a handling problem which affected the cars on the entry to corners.
 Despite the effectiveness of the Cosworth engine, the Bridgestone tyres and the two drivers, the FW28 could only display brief flashes of promise.
 Too often this promise was compromised by poor reliability - an embarrassment for a team that prided itself on engineering excellence.

 The car seemed competitive at the beginning of the year when the cars scored a double points finish with Rosberg setting the fastest lap of the race on his F1 début at the Bahrain Grand Prix.
 An excellent second-row qualifying performance at Sepang was wasted when both cars suffered engine failures, and the season went downhill from there.
 Exceptions were Australia and Monaco, both races where Webber looked a contender for at least a podium finish until retiring on both occasions with hydraulics failure and an exhaust fire respectively.

 A note of significance for Webber and Williams came on lap 21 of the 2006 Australian Grand Prix.
 By leading the lap Webber became the first Australian to have led his home grand prix since the last non-championship AGP was held in 1984.